 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Please provide, when submitting your article, a graphical abstract.
-This comprises the title, authors and affiliations, identical to the article itself, a summary of about 25 words, and a pictogram: one figure representative of the work described.
-Maximum final dimensions of the pictogram are 5 x 5 cm: bear in mind readability after reduction, especially if using one of the figures from the article itself.
+This comprises one figure representative of the work described.
+Maximum final dimensions of the figure are 5 x 5 cm: bear in mind readability after reduction, especially if using one of the figures from the article itself.
 Graphical abstracts will be collated to provide a contents list for rapid scanning.

 Highlights are mandatory for this journal.
 They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate editable file in the online submission system.
 Please use 'Highlights' in the file name and include 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point).
 You can view example Highlights on our information site.